 WHS Outlook 2003

 WHS Outlook is a Windows Home Server V1/2003 add-in that provides individual user-level access to Microsoft Outlook® from your server.
-WHS Outlook allows a single server-side installation of Microsoft Outlook to be shared by up to 10 users of your network.
-Using the Remote Desktop capabilities of your server, WHS Outlook provides your users with full access to their very own instance of Microsoft Outlook from any computer on your network, or from almost anywhere using your server’s built-in Web Access website.
+WHS Outlook allows a single server-side installation of Microsoft Outlook to be accessed by up to 10 users of your network.
+Using the Remote Desktop capabilities of your server, WHS Outlook provides your users with full access to their very own instance of Microsoft Outlook from any Windows-based computer on your network, or from almost anywhere using your server’s built-in Web Access website.

 Before installing WHS Outlook, you will need to perform a Remote Desktop Connection to your Windows Home Server as the Administrator and install a copy of Microsoft Outlook® (2010, 2007, or 2003) directly on your home server.